-The access criteria for holding a TIPS dedicated cash account (DCA), or any other TARGET cash account, are set out in the Guideline (EU) of the European Central Bank on a new-generation Trans-European Automated Real-time Gross settlement Express Transfer system (TARGET) and repealing Guideline ECB/2012/27 (hereafter referred to as "TARGET Guideline") (Annex I, Part I, Article 4).
+The access criteria for holding a euro TIPS dedicated cash account (DCA), or any other TARGET cash account, are set out in the Guideline (EU) of the European Central Bank on a new-generation Trans-European Automated Real-time Gross settlement Express Transfer system (TARGET) and repealing Guideline ECB/2012/27 (hereafter referred to as "TARGET Guideline") (Annex I, Part I, Article 4).
+The access criteria for non-euro currencies are defined under the relevant non-euro legal framework.

-TIPS DCAs are opened by the responsible central bank and are used to settle instant payment orders, positive recall answers, and liquidity transfer orders (to/from MCAs, to/from RTGS DCAs, to/from T2S DCAs, to overnight deposit accounts, and to/from TIPS ASTAs).
+TIPS DCAs are opened by the responsible central bank and are used to settle instant payment orders, positive recall answers, and liquidity transfer orders (to/from